flamesoft/cooper_ionic/README.md

-Ionic App Base
+Ionic App - Cooper
 =====================

-A starting project for Ionic that optionally supports using custom SCSS.
+A hybrid app based on Ionic that calculates Vmax.

 ## Using this project